lovell/sharp/.github/CONTRIBUTING.md

 ## Submit a Pull Request with a new feature

 Please add JavaScript [unit tests](https://github.com/lovell/sharp/tree/main/test/unit) to cover your new feature.
-A test coverage report for the JavaScript code is generated in the `coverage/lcov-report` directory.
 Please also update the [TypeScript definitions](https://github.com/lovell/sharp/tree/main/lib/index.d.ts), along with the [type definition tests](https://github.com/lovell/sharp/tree/main/test/types/sharp.test-d.ts).

 Where possible, the functional tests use gradient-based perceptual hashes